 Limits on Dividends, Capital Distributions and Other Payments.
 The Company is a legal entity, separate and distinct from its subsidiaries.
 A significant portion of the revenues of the Company result from dividends paid to it by the Bank.
 There are various legal limitations applicable to the payment of dividends by the Bank to the Company to the payment of dividends by the Company to its shareholders, and to the repurchase by the Company of outstanding shares of its capital stock.
 Federal Reserve policy provides that bank holding companies, such as the Company, should generally pay dividends to shareholders only if (i) the organization's net income available to common shareholders over the past year has been sufficient to fully fund the dividends; (ii) the prospective rate of earnings retention appears consistent with the organization's capital needs, asset quality and overall financial condition; and (iii) the organization will continue to meet minimum capital adequacy ratios.
-In addition, the Bank is subject to various statutory and regulatory restrictions on its ability to pay dividends to the Company.
-Under current regulations, prior approval from the Federal Reserve is required if cash dividends declared by the Bank in any given year exceed net income for that year, plus retained net profits of the two preceding years.
-The payment of dividends by the Bank or the Company may be limited by other factors, such as requirements to maintain capital above regulatory guidelines.
+In addition, the Bank is subject to various statutory and regulatory restrictions on its ability to pay dividends to the Company may be limited by other factors, such as requirements to maintain capital above regulatory guidelines.
 Bank regulatory agencies have the authority to prohibit the Bank or the Company from engaging in an unsafe or unsound practice in conducting its respective business.
 The payment of dividends or the repurchase of outstanding capital stock, depending on the financial condition of the Bank, or the Company, could be deemed to constitute such an unsafe or unsound practice.